miyakogi/Rimo/README.md

-# Rimo - Remote interface to manipulate objects on browser -
+# Rimo.js - Remote interface to manipulate objects on browser -

 ## WORK IN PROGRESS